A Course on Elementary Probability Theory: Elements of Combinatorics

 with, for any $\eta>0$, for $n$ large enough,

 This implies, in particular, that

 as $n\ \rightarrow \ \infty $.\\

-One can find several proofs (See \cite{feller1}, page 52, for example).
-In this textbook, we provide a proof in the lines of the one in \cite{valiron}, pp. 167, that is based on Wallis integrals.
-This proof is exposed the Appendix Chapter \ref{proba01_appendix}, Section \ref{proba01_appendix_stirling}.\\
+One can find several proofs (See \cite{feller1} , page 52, for example).
+In this textbook, we provide a proof in the lines of the one in \cite{valiron} , pp. 167, that is based on Wallis integrals.
+This proof is exposed in Chapter \ref{proba01_appendix} (which is an appendix), Section \ref{proba01_appendix_stirling}.\\

 We think that a student in first year of University will be interested by an application of the course on Riemann integration.\\